milagos09/screenshot_automation/README.md

 Note

-    The script is set to take a screenshot of the visible area of the element, if you want to take a screenshot of the entire element, you can use the method .boundingBox() to get the dimensions of the element and pass them to the .screenshot() method.
+    The script is set to take a screenshot of the visible area of the element, if you want to take a screenshot of the entire element, you can input "html".
-    Make sure that you are running the script from the root directory of the project.
-    You can customize the script as per your need, but make sure that you have the correct dependencies installed.

 Additional Information